darwinkjull/TEE-docs/docs/Labelling/getting-started.md

 **Catalog-** The catalog includes all datasets in a workspace.

-**Dataset-** A dataset is a set of data rows that has been uploaded to labelbox.
+**Dataset-** A dataset is a set of data rows that has been uploaded to LabelBox.

 **Batch-** A batch is a grouping of data rows made from a dataset.